-- Maintain long-term groundwater elevation at levels adequate to support existing and anticipated beneficial uses. - Maintain a sufficient volume of groundwater in storage to ensure groundwater availability during periods of drought and recovery during wet climate conditions. - Maintain water quality conditions to support ongoing beneficial use of groundwater for agricultural, municipal, domestic, and industrial and environmental interests.
+- (1) Maintain long-term groundwater elevation at levels adequate to support existing and anticipated beneficial uses, - (2) Maintain a sufficient volume of groundwater in storage to ensure groundwater availability during periods of drought and recovery during wet climate conditions, - (3) Maintain water quality conditions to support ongoing beneficial use of groundwater for agricultural, municipal, domestic, and industrial and environmental uses.

-For each of the six SGMA sustainability indicators, the potential undesirable result is identified and quantified based on the identification criteria, and the potential effects on beneficial users are described.
+For each of the five applicable SGMA sustainability indicators the potential undesirable result was identified.
+The potential undesirable result is determined, quantified based on the identification criteria, and the potential effects on beneficial users are described.